theumair07/google-instant-keywords-extractor/README.md

 4. Ensure compatibility with Manifest V3

 ## 📝 Changelog

+### ⚡Version 2.3
+- Added **Turn On/Off Extension** toggle in the popup
+- Extension state is saved and persists across browser sessions
+- When toggled off, all copy buttons and checkboxes are removed from suggestions
+- Improved popup layout with better spacing

 ### ⚡Version 2.2
 - Moved functionality from popup to direct search suggestions